l-samoylov/l-samoylov.github.io/_pages/about.md

 ---
 Hello!
 My name is Lisa Samoylov.

-I'm a senior majoring in Mathematics and Computer Science at Dartmouth College and grateful to be member of the [Minds, Machines, and Societies](https://www.cs.dartmouth.edu/~soroush/) group led by [Professor Soroush Vosoughi](https://faculty-directory.dartmouth.edu/soroush-vosoughi).
+I'm a senior majoring in Mathematics and Computer Science at Dartmouth College and grateful to be part of the [Minds, Machines, and Societies](https://www.cs.dartmouth.edu/~soroush/) group led by [Professor Soroush Vosoughi](https://faculty-directory.dartmouth.edu/soroush-vosoughi).

 ## Research